TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 ### Securing passwords with bcrypt

 Now, let's go back and learn how to securely store user passwords so that if anything ever goes wrong, or if someone gains access to our database, our user passwords will be safe.
-This is _insanely_ important, even for the simplest apps, but luckily it's also really simple to set up.
+This is *insanely* important, even for the simplest apps, but luckily it's also really simple to set up.

 First `npm install bcryptjs`.
 There is another module called `bcrypt` that does the same thing, but it is written in C++ and is sometimes a pain to get installed.
 The C++ `bcrypt` is technically faster, so in the future it might be worth getting it running, but for now, the modules work the same so we can just use `bcryptjs`.

 Once it's installed you need to require it at the top of your app.js and then we are going to put it to use where we save our passwords to the DB, and where we compare them inside the LocalStrategy.

-#### Storing hashed passwords:
+#### Storing hashed passwords

 Password hashes are the result of passing the user's password through a one-way hash function, which maps variable sized inputs to fixed size pseudo-random outputs.